With 100’s of different models available, the Concept2 Model D Rowing Machine outshines them all!

-The noise level of the Concept2 Model D Rowing Machine is what you would expect from an air-resistance rower, it can get a little noisy relative to other resistance-type rowers.
+The noise level of the Concept2 Model D Rowing Machine is what you would expect from any air-resistance rower.

-The harder you row the louder the fan gets and this can either be a good thing or a bad thing depending on how you look at it.
+The harder you row, the louder the fan gets.
+However, this can either be a good thing or a bad thing depending on how you look at it.

-A good number of users mentioned they actually liked it when the noise was “loud” because it’s a sign they’re working out hard and it’s motivating.
+A good number of users actually like when the noise is “loud” because it’s a sign they’re working out hard and it’s motivating!

-Many people even claim that the Concept2 Rowers have the best build quality of any rowing machine.
-Being backed by a good warranty (mentioned below) shows that this company believes in the quality of their products.
+Many people even claim the Concept2 Rowers have the best build quality of any rowing machine.
+Being backed by a good warranty (mentioned below) also shows how Concept2 believes in the quality of their products.

-What good is a machine if it’s built tough enough to take millions of meters of abuse but it isn’t comfortable enough to get you there in the first place?
+What good is an exercise machine built tough enough to withstand millions of meters of abuse, but it isn’t comfortable enough to get you there in the first place?